-16The assumption of merely-polynomial growth may seem revisionary relative to the assumption of exponential growth that is standard in economic models.
-But we are here concerned with growth in value (understood as total welfare, since we are assuming total utilitarianism), whereas exponential growth in standard economic models is growth in consumption.
-Given the standard assumption of an isoelastic function from consumption to welfare/utility with $\eta > 1$, individual perperiod welfare is bounded above, and so in the long run-even if we assume endless exponential growth in per capita consumption-growth in total per-period welfare converges to the rate of population growth.
-(This is complicated by the fact that η can reflect several different things: diminishing marginal contributions of consumption to welfare, individual risk-aversion with respect to welfare, social aversion to inequality, or any combination of these factors.
-But the essential point is that the assumption that individual welfare is bounded-at least as a function of consumptionis not particularly revisionary.)
-Standard demographic models predict that population growth will be sublinear for the foreseeable future, with at least some models projecting that it will approach zero within the next century (Lee, 2011).
-So in fact, the cubic growth model is revisionary in predicting non-vanishing growth in total welfare (as a result of long-term population growth by means of space settlement), where standard off-the-shelf assumptions predict that total welfare will quickly approach an upper bound.
+&lt;sup>16The assumption of merely-polynomial growth may seem revisionary relative to the assumption of exponential growth that is standard in economic models.
+But we are here concerned with growth in value (understood as total welfare), whereas exponential growth in standard economic models is growth in consumption.
+Given the standard assumption of an isoelastic function from consumption to welfare/utility with η > 1, individual per-period welfare is bounded above, and so in the long run-even if we assume endless exponential growth in per capita consumption-growth in total per-period welfare converges to the rate of population growth.
+This is complicated by the fact that η can reflect several different things: diminishing marginal contributions of consumption to welfare, individual risk-aversion with respect to welfare, social aversion to inequality, or any combination of these factors.
+Nevertheless, the assumption that individual welfare is bounded above-at least as a function of consumption-is not particularly revisionary.

-tried to capture the two most important inhomogeneities in the growth of our resource endowment during those early years: the fact that Earth is settled to begin with, and the relative abundance of stars in the Milky Way.
+interventions), it is the early years of space settlement that are crucial.
+So I have tried to capture the two most important inhomogeneities in the growth of our resource endowment during those early years: the fact that Earth is settled to begin with, and the relative abundance of stars in the Milky Way.
 Still, the function n short-changes the case for longtermism more than a little, since stars are still more abundant within (say) 100 light years of Earth than within 130,000 light years.
 This is partly offset, however, by the model's generous assumption that once a star is settled, it immediately begins producing value at its "mature" rate.
 It is plausible that, especially in the early years of space settlement, there will be a "ramp-up period" or learning curve that prevents us from immediately converting our abundant local resource endowment into value.

-A second important simplification is the assumption that the longtermist intervention L only aims to affect one feature of the far future, viz., whether we are in state S or state $\neg S$.
-Of course, in the real world, actions can affect the world in more than one way.
+A second important simplification is the assumption that the long termist intervention L only aims to affect one feature of the far future, viz., whether we are in state S or state $\neg S$ .
+Of course, in the real world, actions can affect the world in multiple ways.
 Research on AI value alignment, for instance, might simultaneously increase the probability that our civilization survives the next 1000 years and increase the probability, conditional on survival, that the denizens of our civilization 1000 years from now have high rather than low average welfare.
 I adopt the stylized assumption of a single, binary objective mainly for simplicity and tractability.
-But it also seems plausible that, in most cases, there will be order-of-magnitude differences between the increments of expected value generated by the various objectives of a given longtermist intervention, in which case we can safely focus on the most important objective without much loss of accuracy.
+But it also seems plausible that, in most cases, there will be order-of-magnitude differences between the increments of expected value generated by the various objectives of a given long termination of a single focus on the most important objective without much loss of accuracy.